-Despite their size they help to keep you full for longer as they are high in fiber and contain hidden vegetables which create their moist, soft texture.
-The recipe can be found here.
+Despite their size, they help to keep you full for longer as they are high in fibre and contain hidden vegetables which create their moist, soft texture.
+The recipe can be found here: Breakfast Savoury Muffins.

-To make as pictured below simply mix bite size pieces of 1 banana, 35g mixed low FODMAP berries (I use a mix of strawberries, blueberries and raspberries), 1 tsp linseed, 1-2tbsp oats (if tolerated) and then fill almond milk to the max line on the smoothie maker (note not a blender!).
+To make as pictured below simply mix bite size pieces of 1 banana, 35g mixed low FODMAP berries (I use a mix of strawberries, blueberries and raspberries), 1 Tsp linseed, 1-2tbsp oats (if tolerated) and then fill almond milk to the max line on the smoothie maker (note not a blender!).
 Then blend for 30sec-1min in pulses or until smooth with no visible lumps.

 11. Egg Cups

 Again it is best to leave these to a weekend or a morning you have a little bit more time to cook them.
 I like mine runny, so I can dunk my gluten free toast.

-I cannot take credit for this one but a box of your standard gluten free cornflakes are perfect with low FODMAP milk and low FODMAP fruit.
+I cannot take credit for this one but a box of your standard gluten free corn flakes are perfect with low FODMAP milk and low FODMAP fruit.

 13. Breakfast pizza

 Inspired by my love of pizza, adapted to be suitable for breakfast or lunch.

 14. Banana & Dark Chocolate Bread

-This is another fantastic simple, quick grab and go breakfast bake this on the Sunday and have a slice for breakfast or as a nutritious high energy snack!
+This is another fantastic simple, quick grab and go breakfast bake this on Sunday and have a slice for breakfast or as a nutritious high energy snack!

 It might sound boring but you could have any low FODMAP toppings on toast, favourites on mine our dairy free cheese and tomato slices, strawberry jam, peanut butter and banana slices.
 It is another very quick breakfast that you can make in minutes.